SolarCoinCommunity/claiming-api-examples/README.md

 npm install
 ```

-then fill in your API username, token, and base URL you were given after you signed up as an Affiliate.
+then open the JS file of your desired example and fill in your API username, token, and base URL you were given after you signed up as an Affiliate.

 Then

 ```
-node <desired_example.js>
+node <example.js>
 ```

 to see the results of any example you like.